Breast milk - Milk

 Use a Breast Pump

 There are plenty of reasons to introduce pumping alongside nursing.
 If, for example, you’re not able to nurse your baby during those first few hours after birth because one of you needs additional care, one way to stimulate your milk supply is by pumping.
 While many hospitals have hospital-grade breast pumps available for scenarios like these, some moms need to continue pumping once they’re home to increase their milk supply, build up a backup stash before heading back to work or to feed a baby who is unable to latch.
 Whatever your reasons, the Affordable Care Act requires health insurance plans to cover the cost of a breast pump.
-Check your coverage today and order an insurance-covered breast pump through our sister company The Lactation Network.
+Order a breast pump through our marketplace partners here.

 Connect with an IBCLC